Icon Nutrition Outline Health

 Is the cicada dangerous to dogs or simply a fun treat (at least in their eyes)?
 No, cicadas aren’t poisonous or toxic to dogs.
 But that doesn’t mean you should let your dog munch on them en masse.

 Cicadas have a hard exoskeleton that can be difficult to digest if your dog gorges himself.
 Eating too many can cause an upset stomach, vomiting, and diarrhea.
-You may also want to consider if you’ve sprayed any chemicals over the areas where cicadas have been underground — especially if you’re experiencing a large swarm.
+You may also want to consider whether you’ve sprayed any chemicals over the areas where cicadas have been underground — especially if you’re experiencing a large swarm.
 The best advice for your pup?
 Try to keep your dog away from opportunities where he can eat cicadas.

 What Should I Do If My Dog Ate A Cicada?